FormidableLabs/victory/docs/victory-theme/ecology.md

 ReactDOM.render(<App/>, mountNode);
 ```

-If you want to set a custom chart width and height across all components using the theme, or set a theme-wide colorscale, you can use the props subobject within the theme.
+If you want to set a custom chart width and height across all components using the theme, or set a theme-wide ```colorScale```, you can use the props sub-object within the theme.

 ```playground_norender
 class App extends React.Component {